 Shown above, the Beatles 1966 San Francisco Bay Area Ticket-Contest Poster.
 A fun and unusual 1966 Day-Glo contest poster to win tickets to the Beatles' final concert ever, at San Francisco's Candlestick Park, on Monday, August 29, 1966.
 This sign was used in San Jose, California, about an hour south of San Francisco.
 This small poster was made on rigid cardboard and printed with a bright, rich, Day-Glo orange color.
 Very cool and unusual hand-drawn portraits were used to portray George, John, Ringo and Paul.
 The poster measures 11" x 14".

 It's not clear who was arranging this ticket give-away, but the Beatles' final concert did not sell out, so the promoter may have seen the value in giving away 25 pairs of tickets at the last minute in the hopes of selling hundreds more through the contest's publicity and exposure.
-This poster is currently up for bid via Heritage Auctions with a bid deadline of early May, 2021. |
+The posters were placed in the windows of downtown merchants to entice people to come in, register, and hopefully blow the budget there on school clothes and supplies.
+The most recent sale of this poster brought a top bid of $2,500 including buyers premium (Heritage auctions, Feb.
+2024). |

 For more information on The Beatles' last concert, look for the book Tomorrow Never Knows: The Beatles' Last Concert, an excellent 100 page book covering the historic last show at Candlestick Park.
 Published in 1987 by Terra Firma Books in San Francisco.
 Written by Eric Lefcowitz, with photos by Jim Marshall. |